Piyush-Sh-bit/College-Projects/README.md

 ## 📄 License

-This repository is maintained by **Piyush-Sh-bit** and is intended for academic showcasing, portfolio building, and open learning.
+This repository is maintained by **Piyush-Sh-bit** and is intended for academic showcasing and open learning.

 ---

-> ✉️ For questions, feedback, or collaboration, feel free to connect via GitHub or LinkedIn!